coriouslien/cuda-gemm-kernels/environment/setup.md

 | System restore points	            |Delete them (as we did earlier)|
 | MFT / unmovable NTFS files	      | Run defrag C: /U /V|

+### Install Ubuntu 24.04 - what to do ###
+1. Create Ubuntu USB installer
+•	Download Ubuntu 24.04 LTS from ubuntu.com
+•	Flash it with Rufus (Windows) → choose GPT partition scheme
+•	Use a USB stick of 8GB+
+2. Boot from USB
+•	Restart → spam F2, F12, or Del (depends on your motherboard) to enter boot menu
+•	Select your USB drive

 ### Before start - record current state